-I don’t know about you but I have two tween girls to entertain next week and, for the first time ever, we aren’t taking them anywhere.
+I don’t know about you but I have two tween girls to entertain next week and, for the second time ever, we aren’t taking them anywhere.
 Aside from the fact that they are bemoaning the total cruelty of my husband and I taking off the week after without them, they are also pulling out preemptive cries of boredom.

 Boredom, Shmoredom I say.
 This mom has plans and boredom isn’t a part of it.
 Aside from all the great staycation ideas I just posted over at ChildMode, I also have an arsenal of tween boredom busters up my sleeves.

 So, because we’re in this gig together, I thought I’d share these ten tween boredom busters with you.
 Good luck Mom.
 Remember it’s only a week.
 We’ll worry about summer break later.

 Ten Tween Boredom Busters

 Let Them Have a Sleepover